manticoresoftware/manticoresearch/manual/Functions/Arrays_and_conditions_functions.md

 ### IF()

-`IF()` behavior is slightly different than its MySQL counterpart.
-It takes 3 arguments, checks whether the 1st argument is equal to 0.0, returns the 2nd argument if it is not zero or the 3rd one when it is.
+The behavior of `IF()` is slightly different from its MySQL counterpart.
+It takes 3 arguments, checks whether the 1st argument is equal to 0.0, returns the 2nd argument if it is not zero, or the 3rd one when it is.
 Note that unlike comparison operators, `IF()` does **not** use a threshold!
 Therefore, it's safe to use comparison results as its 1st argument, but arithmetic operators might produce unexpected results.
 For instance, the following two calls will produce *different* results even though they are logically equivalent:

 ```sql
 IF ( sqrt(3)*sqrt(3)-3<>0, a, b )
 IF ( sqrt(3)*sqrt(3)-3, a, b )
 ```

-In the first case, the comparison operator <> will return 0.0 (false) because of a threshold, and `IF()` will always return `**` as a result.
-In the second one, the same `sqrt(3)*sqrt(3)-3` expression will be compared with zero *without* threshold by the `IF()` function itself.
-But its value will be slightly different from zero because of limited floating point calculations precision.
-Because of that, the comparison with 0.0 done by `IF()` will not pass, and the second variant will return 'a' as a result.
+In the first case, the comparison operator <> will return 0.0 (false) due to a threshold, and `IF()` will always return `**` as a result.
+In the second case, the same `sqrt(3)*sqrt(3)-3` expression will be compared with zero *without* a threshold by the `IF()` function itself.
+However, its value will be slightly different from zero due to limited floating-point calculation precision.
+Because of this, the comparison with 0.0 done by `IF()` will not pass, and the second variant will return 'a' as a result.

 ### IN()
-`IN(expr,val1,val2,...)` takes 2 or more arguments, and returns 1 if 1st argument (expr) is equal to any of the other arguments (val1..valN), or 0 otherwise.
-Currently, all the checked values (but not the expression itself!) are required to be constant.
-The constants are pre-sorted and then binary search is used, so `IN()` even against a big arbitrary list of constants will be very quick.
-First argument can also be an MVA attribute.
-In that case, `IN()` will return 1 if any of the MVA values is equal to any of the other arguments.
-IN() also supports `IN(expr,@uservar)` syntax to check whether the value belongs to the list in the given global user variable.
-First argument can be JSON attribute.
+`IN(expr,val1,val2,...)` takes 2 or more arguments and returns 1 if the 1st argument (expr) is equal to any of the other arguments (val1..valN), or 0 otherwise.
+Currently, all the checked values (but not the expression itself) are required to be constant.
+The constants are pre-sorted, and binary search is used, so `IN()` even against a large arbitrary list of constants will be very quick.
+The first argument can also be an MVA attribute.
+In that case, `IN()` will return 1 if any of the MVA values are equal to any of the other arguments. `IN()` also supports `IN(expr,@uservar)` syntax to check whether the value belongs to the list in the given global user variable.
+The first argument can be a JSON attribute.

 ### INDEXOF()
-`INDEXOF(cond FOR var IN json.array)` function iterates through all elements in array and returns index of first element for which 'cond' is true and -1 if 'cond' is false for every element in array.
+`INDEXOF(cond FOR var IN json.array)` function iterates through all elements in the array and returns the index of the first element for which 'cond' is true, and -1 if 'cond' is false for every element in the array.

 ### INTERVAL()
-`INTERVAL(expr,point1,point2,point3,...)`, takes 2 or more arguments, and returns the index of the argument that is less than the first argument: it returns 0 if `expr<point1`, 1 if `point1<=expr<point2`, and so on.
+`INTERVAL(expr,point1,point2,point3,...)` takes 2 or more arguments and returns the index of the argument that is less than the first argument: it returns 0 if `expr<point1`, 1 if `point1<=expr<point2`, and so on.
 It is required that `point1<point2<...<pointN` for this function to work correctly.

 ### LENGTH()
-`LENGTH(attr_mva)` function returns amount of elements in MVA set.
-It works with both 32-bit and 64-bit MVA attributes.
-LENGTH(attr_json) returns length of a field in JSON.
-Return value depends on type of a field.
-For example LENGTH(json_attr.some_int) always returns 1 and LENGTH(json_attr.some_array) returns number of elements in array.
-LENGTH(string_expr) function returns the length of the string resulted from an expression.
+`LENGTH(attr_mva)` function returns the number of elements in an MVA set.
+It works with both 32-bit and 64-bit MVA attributes. `LENGTH(attr_json)` returns the length of a field in JSON.
+The return value depends on the type of field.
+For example, `LENGTH(json_attr.some_int)` always returns 1, and `LENGTH(json_attr.some_array)` returns the number of elements in the array. `LENGTH(string_expr)` function returns the length of the string resulting from an expression.
-[TO_STRING()](../Functions/Type_casting_functions.md#TO_STRING%28%29) must enclose the expression, regardless if the expression returns a   non-string or it's simply a string attribute.
+[TO_STRING()](../Functions/Type_casting_functions.md#TO_STRING%28%29) must enclose the expression, regardless of whether the expression returns a non-string or it's simply a string attribute.

 ### REMAP()
-`REMAP(condition, expression, (cond1, cond2, ...), (expr1, expr2, ...))` function allows you to make some exceptions of an expression values depending on condition values.
-Condition expression should always result integer, expression can result in integer or float.
+`REMAP(condition, expression, (cond1, cond2, ...), (expr1, expr2, ...))` function allows you to make some exceptions to expression values depending on condition values.
+The condition expression should always result in an integer, while the expression can result in an integer or float.

 Example: